wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 author: Kushagra Gour
 ---

 e2e or end-to-end or UI testing is a methodology used to test whether the flow of an application is performing as designed from start to finish.
+In simple words, it is testing of your application from the user endpoint where the whole system is a blackbox with only the UI exposed to the user.

-It can become quite an overhead if done manually and your application has a large number of interactions/pages to test.
+It can become quite an overhead if done manually and if your application has a large number of interactions/pages to test.

 In the rest of the article I'll talk about webdriverJS and Jasmine to automate your e2e testing, a combination which isn't talked about much on the web.